braineatingmachines/braineatingmachines.github.io/courses/101-robotics.md

 If a class is being cancelled due to inclement weather, an alternate date will be provided.

 # Fees
-The fee for the program is $320 per child for 8 weeks.
-Please complete the form below with further details.
-Payment for the class should be made in full before the start of the session.
-All enrollments are non-refundable 1 week before the session starts.
+The fee for the program is ~~$320~~ $240 per child for 8 weeks.
+Please complete the form below with further details.Payment for the class should be made in full before the start of the session.
+All enrollments are non-refundable 1 week before the season starts.

+> These are online sessions pricing only, once post COVID-19 normalcy resumes, prices will revert back to regular prices for next season.

 Venmo: @Vroomehta